✨ Features

 - `docs/`: Official documentation source files

-- `plugin-bootstrap/`: Core agent initialization (@elizaos/plugin-bootstrap)
+- `plugin-bootstrap/`: **Essential communication core** (@elizaos/plugin-bootstrap)

-- Implements core evaluators and providers
+- Contains core evaluators and providers for agent cognition

-- Handles message processing and world events
+- Manages message processing pipeline and response generation

 - `plugin-sql/`: Database integration (@elizaos/plugin-sql)